MinecraftForge/Documentation/docs/items/loot_tables.md

 Registering a Modded Loot Table
 -------------------------------

 In order to make Minecraft load and be aware of your loot table, simply call `LootTableList.register(new ResourceLocation("modid", "loot_table_name"))`, which will resolve and load `/assets/modid/loot_tables/loot_table_name.json`.
+This call can be made during any of preinit, init, or postinit.
 You may organize your tables into folders freely.

 !!!
 Note
     Loot pools in mod loot tables must include an additional `name` tag that uniquely identifies that pool within the table.
 A common strategy is to name the pool with the kinds of items that its entries contain.
-    If you specify multiple loot entries with the same `name` tag (e.g. the same item but with different functions each time), then you must give each of those entries a `entryName` tag that uniquely identifies that entry within the pool.
+    If you specify multiple loot entries with the same `name` tag (e.g. the same item but with different functions each time), then you must give each of those entries an `entryName` tag that uniquely identifies that entry within the pool.
 For `name` tags that do not clash, then `entryName` is automatically set to the value of `name`.
     These additional requirements are imposed by Forge to facilitate modification of tables at load time using `LootTableLoadEvent` (see below).

 Registering Custom Objects